Help reduce the risk of pet obesity.

 By 2023, our top 10 markets across Europe will be supporting our prevention partnerships and programmes.

-In 2017, we launched "Healthy Love", a programme designed to help equip vets with the right information to have conversations with pet owners about maintaining a healthy weight for their pet and the dangers of pet obesity.
+In 2017, we launched "Healthy Love", a programme designed to help equip vets with the right information to have conversations with pet owners about maintaining a healthy weight for their pet.

 The programme focuses on: